Table of content

 Useful tips for an easy blocked account opening

-Best time to open a blocked account
+Best time to open a blocked account for Germany

 We recommend that you take care of your blocked account as early as possible and apply for it as soon as you receive your admission to a German university or preparation course/confirmation of your studies in Germany.
 Keep in mind that international transfers normally take some time and there is always a risk of unexpected complications.
 You don’t want to be late with the documents for your visa appointment and risk delaying your whole stay by multiple months, do you?